Gunakan Server 1-4, untuk subtitle yang sudah nempel di movie. Untuk Server Multi Sub, anda bisa memilih subtitle yang diinginkan. Selamat Nonton

 Incoming Search Terms:

-Artikel: Shaft (2000 film)
+Artikel: Shaft (2000 film) GudangMovies21 Rebahinxxi

 Baca di Wikipedia

 Shaft is a 2000 American action crime thriller film co-written, co-produced, and directed by John Singleton and starring Samuel L. Jackson in the title role with Vanessa Williams, Jeffrey Wright, Christian Bale, Dan Hedaya, Busta Rhymes, Toni Collette and Richard Roundtree.
 It is a sequel to the 1971 Shaft film, in which Jackson plays the nephew (retconned as his son in the 2019 film) of John Shaft.
 The film opened at the number-one position at the box office when it debuted June 16, 2000.
-It received mixed to positive reviews on Metacritic, with the critical consensus on Rotten Tomatoes praises Jackson's charisma.
+It received mixed to positive reviews on Metacritic, with the critical consensus on Rotten Tomatoes praising Jackson's charisma.

 Plot

 In 1998, called in to investigate the grievous assault of Trey Howard outside a restaurant, NYPD Detective John Shaft arrests Walter Wade Jr., the son of a wealthy real estate tycoon, after noticing blood on him.
 Wade claims self-defense.
 Shaft notices an injured waitress, Diane Palmieri, eyeing Wade, and unsuccessfully tries to coax a statement from her.
 Trey's friend tells Shaft that when she and Trey entered the restaurant, Wade racially harassed him.
 Trey humiliated Wade back and left the restaurant, pursued by Wade.
 Shaft looks for Diane but she has left.
-Trey goes into a seizure and dies; when Wade mocks Trey, Shaft punches Wade on the nose, and does it again after being threatened with reassignment to another precinct.
+Trey goes into a seizure and dies; when Wade mocks Trey, Shaft punches Wade in the nose, and does it again after being threatened with reassignment to another precinct.
 At the trial, the judge grants Wade bail of $200k.
 He later calls Shaft to thank him for breaking his nose, and says he has fled to Switzerland.
 Two years later, Wade returns to the U.S., and Shaft greets and arrests him, with the help of cab driver Rassan posing as Wade’s limo driver.
 Shaft's friends throw him a celebratory party where the elder "Uncle" John Shaft appears, the same character from the 1971 movie, and warns him that Wade's wealth raises his chances of acquittal.
 While Wade is temporarily detained at police headquarters, Dominican drug lord Peoples Hernandez, whom Shaft previously arrested, befriends him.
 At the hearing, the judge has Wade surrender his passport and sets bail at $1 million.
 Shaft resigns from the police force, vowing to bring Wade to justice on his own terms.
-Shaft searches for Diane but only locates her mother Ann, while Wade offers his deceased mother's jewelry to hire Peoples to go after her.
+Shaft searches for Diane with the help of friend and former colleague Detective Carmen Vasquez, but only locates her mother, Ann.
+Meanwhile, Wade offers his deceased mother's jewelry to hire Peoples to go after her.
 Peoples wants Wade to join him in his drug business, but agrees to the job provided that Wade sells the jewelry.
 Peoples hires Shaft's former colleague officers Jack Roselli and Jimmy Groves to tail Shaft; the pair reveal a snitch among Peoples' gang who had told Shaft what was happening.
 Disguised, Shaft and his former partner, Detective Luger, mug Wade of the money he gathered from selling the jewelry.
 He then plants the money on Roselli and Groves, and makes Peoples think they are double-crossing him.
 However, after getting word that Shaft has left the scene, they follow him.
 Having traced a phone call, Shaft eventually locates Diane, but Peoples' gang attacks them.
 In the shootout, Shaft kills Peoples' little brother.
 Diane's brothers Mikey and Frankie arrive to retrieve her, but Mikey is stabbed by Peoples.
 Shaft, Diane, Rasaan, and Frankie regroup at Rasaan's apartment, but are secretly followed by Roselli and Groves.
 Diane tells Shaft her eyewitness account of Wade murdering Trey.
 Wade threatened her to keep silent, and she was forced to accept a payoff provided that she disappear.
 Meanwhile, Peoples angrily attacks Wade over his brother's death.
 Roselli and Groves stake out Rassan's apartment but when Carmen arrives and starts asking questions, they shoot her in the chest.
 Peoples' gang attack, with Shaft shooting at them to defend the group while Diane and the others flee.
 Roselli and Groves catch Shaft, who commands Carmen, who was wearing a bulletproof vest, to shoot them, which she does.
 Peoples and his gang pursue and end up crashing Rassan's car.
 When Peoples holds Diane hostage, Shaft persuades him to fight without weapons, but after a momentary faceoff, they draw backup handguns, with Shaft killing Peoples first.
 Shaft assures Trey's mother Carla about the new trial conditions, however, when Wade arrives, she shoots him several times and is subsequently arrested for avenging her son.
 Back at the police station, Shaft reiterates to Carmen his preference to be a private detective.
 The two are then visited by John's uncle who stops by to visit.
 A woman then comes through asking them for help filing assault charges against her abusive boyfriend.
 Initially hesitant, Shaft agrees to help her his way.
 Shaft and his uncle go to confront the boyfriend, along with Rassan, whom Shaft presents with a new car.

 Cast